 It sets type to ConcurrentMerkleTree and assigns other fields.

-.
-We will send this data to the noop program so the indexer will get this data and make changes off-chain. - After all, we will update the canopy.
-So what is
+merkle_tree_bytes for the Merkle tree, and the other part (rest-merkletreesize) will be used for canopy_bytes.spl-concurrent-merkle-tree and wrap_event for initialisation.change_log_event.
+We will send this data to the noop program so the indexer will get this data and make changes off-chain.canopy_bytes?

 When we want to change a leaf, we must provide the proof.
 Proof is provided in the remaining account, so for each node, we must pass an account.
 Due to the transaction size limit, we cannot pass many nodes.
 Therefore, in some cases, when the maximum depth is high, we will encounter a size limit on transactions.